cloudfoundry/diego-release/examples/aws/README.md

 ### `stubs/diego/iaas-settings.yml`

+This stub is used during Diego manifest generation.
+It contains settings specific to your AWS environment.

+### `stubs/diego-windows/iaas-settings.yml`

-This stub is during Diego manifest generation.
+This stub is used during Diego Windows Cells manifest generation.
 It contains settings specific to your AWS environment.

 ## Set up Public DNS for BOSH Director (optional)